O.H. Palmer

 On the Campaign

-Antietam was the first combat experience for Palmer and most of the 108th, as they had been in service less than one month when they became part of the assault on the Confederate positions in the Sunken Road on September 17th.
+Antietam was the first combat experience for Palmer and most of the 108th; they were part of the assault on the Confederate positions in the Sunken Road there on 17 September 1862.

 The rest of the War